jazzband/django-debug-toolbar/docs/configuration.rst

   Default: ``'debug_toolbar.toolbar.observe_request'``

   This is the dotted path to a function used for determining whether the toolbar should update on AJAX requests or not.
-The default checks are that the request doesn't originate from the toolbar itself, EG that ``is_toolbar_request`` is false for a given request.
+The default implementation always returns ``True``.

 .. _TOOLBAR_LANGUAGE: